FRex/zipsavings/README.md

 `--sort=field` or `-s field` to sort by a field (pass in wrong field name to get list of field names), add `--reverse` or `-r` to reverse the sort.
 Total is not sorted and always last.

+Use `--stdin-filelist` to pass list of files from stdin (like from running `find -type f` or similar) due to bash/shell saying argument list is too long to contain all your files.

 # File formats